 There are also several self-help techniques you can try.

 Non-steroidal anti-inflammatory drugs (NSAIDs)

 In most cases of period pain, your GP will either prescribe or advise you to take a non-steroidal anti-inflammatory drug (NSAID).
-This type of medicine works for approximately 7 in 10 women with period pain.

 You can buy some NSAIDs over the counter, such as ibuprofen and aspirin.
 If these NSAIDs are not effective, your GP may prescribe you an alternative NSAID, such as naproxen or mefenamic acid.

 NSAIDs are not suitable for people with asthma, or those with stomach, kidney or liver problems.
 Pregnant or breastfeeding women should also avoid taking them.
 Aspirin should not be given to anyone under 16 years of age.
-If you are not sure if NSAIDs are suitable, speak to your GP or pharmacist.
+If you're not sure if NSAIDs are suitable, speak to your GP or pharmacist.

 Other painkilling medicines

 If NSAIDs aren't suitable for you or you don't find them effective, you may be able to take an alternative painkilling medicine.
 Paracetamol has very few side effects and is easily available over the counter.
 However, studies have shown that it doesn't reduce pain as effectively as an NSAID.